kemetic-labs/crypto-icons/README.md

 ## Advantages

-CryptoIcons offers significant advantages for developers building cryptocurrency-related applications:
+CryptoIcons offers great advantages for developers building cryptocurrency-related applications:

 * **Accelerated Development:** Provides ready-to-use assets, reducing design and integration time.
 * **High-Quality Assets:** Ensures a professional and consistent look and feel for your application.